Undistraction/coons-patch/README.md

 # README

-A [Coons patch](https://en.wikipedia.org/wiki/Coons_patch) is a kind of four-sided surface defined by four straight or curved edges, and this package provides a small API for getting information about the surface: points on the surface and lines running across the surface.
+A [Coons patch](https://en.wikipedia.org/wiki/Coons_patch) is a kind of four-sided surface defined by four straight or curved edges, and this package provides a small API for creating a coons-patch and finding a point on that surface.

-This package is used by [warp-grid](https://github.com/Undistraction/warp-grid) which supplies an extended API build on-top of this package for creating warped grids, and provides an API for modeling complex grids.
-To visualise and play with a coons patch, please see its interactive demo [here](https://warp-grid-editor.undistraction.com/).
+This package is used by [warp-grid](https://github.com/Undistraction/warp-grid) which supplies a greatly extended API build on-top of this package for modeling complex warped grids.

+To visualise and play with a coons patch as used in the warp-grid, please see its interactive demo [here](https://warp-grid-editor.undistraction.com/).

 [Documenation](https://coons-patch-docs.undistraction.com).